 Great round up of the beach themed picture books pictured above.

-Many moons ago ( ok 2003) I was student teaching the 6th grade ( yes most were taller than me) and I was teaching a unit on the book Holes by Louis Sachar.
-I was reading the book to my students and loosing their attention .
+Many moons ago ( OK 2003) I was student teaching the 6th grade ( yes most were taller than me) and I was teaching a unit on the book Holes by Louis Sachar.
+I was reading the book to my students and losing their attention .
 To keep it I created a bingo game of words in each chapter.
 I’d hand out the sheets, they’d listen for the words and mark ones they heard.
 It was exactly what they needed to stay engaged and our discussions at the end of the chapters went from 2 kids to most of the class.
 Today I am sharing how I modified this for my son who is 5 and just starting to read independently.

 - Gather your materials.
 You will need some paper, a marker, a book and a dot paint marker .